 |Post Closure Rule (PDF)(26 pp, 269 K, About PDF)||

-This document is a federal register notice regarding closure requirements for hazardous waste management facilities.
-The Environmental Protection Agency (EPA) amended regulations under the Resource Conservation and Recovery Act (RCRA) in two areas.
+This document is a Federal Register notice regarding closure requirements for hazardous waste management facilities.
+EPA amended regulations under RCRA in two areas.
 First, EPA modified the requirements for a post-closure permit, to allow EPA and the authorized States to use a variety of authorities to impose requirements on non-permitted land disposal units requiring post-closure care.
 Second, for all facilities, the EPA amended the regulations governing closure of land-based units that have released hazardous constituents, to allow certain units to be addressed through the Corrective Action Program.

 The purpose of this memorandum is to provide guidance on risk-based clean closure and to confirm that, under current regulations, RCRA regulated units may be clean closed to protective, risk-based media cleanup levels.